Slash (punctuation): Connecting alternatives

+Although not as common as brackets, slashes can also be used for words the author do not know is plural or singular such as "child/ren", "is/are", "book/s", "answer/s" or "fix/es".

 Connecting non-contrasting items

 The slash is also used as a shorter substitute for the conjunction "and" or inclusive or (i.e., A or B or both), typically in situations where it fills the role of a hyphen or en dash.
 For example, the "Hemingway/Faulkner generation" might be used to discuss the era of the Lost Generation inclusive of the people around and affected by both Hemingway and Faulkner.
 This use is sometimes proscribed, as by New Hart's Rules, the style guide for the Oxford University Press.

 Presenting routes

 The slash, as a form of inclusive or, is also used to punctuate the stages of a route (e.g., Shanghai/Nanjing/Wuhan/Chongqing as stops on a tour of the Yangtze).

 Introducing topic shifts

-The word "slash" is also developing as a way to introduce topic shifts or follow-up statements.
-"Slash" can introduce a follow up statement, such as, "I really love that hot dog place on Liberty Street.
+The word slash is also developing as a way to introduce topic shifts or follow-up statements.
+Slash can introduce a follow-up statement, such as, "I really love that hot dog place on Liberty Street.
 Slash can we go there tomorrow?"
 It can also indicate a shift to an unrelated topic, as in "JUST SAW ALEX!
 Slash I just chubbed on oatmeal raisin cookies at north quad and i miss you."
 The new usage of "slash" appears most frequently in spoken conversation, though it can also appear in writing.